March, Cambridgeshire: Economy

-In the town centre there are independent shops and retailers such as Boyes, Boots, Sainsbury's, Lidl and Superdrug.
-Out-of-town development has taken place.
-In 2008, Meadowland retail park opened with an Argos Superstore, Mattressman, Carpetright, Halfords and The Original Factory Shop.
-Tesco also extended their store to a significantly larger store next to B & M.

-The town centre has several bars and restaurants.
+In the town centre there are independent shops and retailers, as well as several bars and restaurants.
 In 2008, the Barracuda Group changed the landmark Ye Olde Griffin Hotel into a "Smith & Jones" branded pub it is now back to being branded as The Ye Olde Griffin Hotel.
 It is now part of the Stonegate pubs chain.
 In March 2011 J D Wetherspoon opened a pub in the former Hippodrome cinema and bingo hall.

-The town's major employers are Whitemoor Prison, Tesco and Sainsbury's, and the many food processing factories in the area.
+The town's major employers are Whitemoor Prison and the many food processing factories in the area.